johnmburt/springboard/capstone_1/readme.md

 - None of the models performed very well.
 The model with the highest balanced accuracy was XGBoost (65%) , and lowest was RNN (62%).

-- XGBoost performed best, but performed the most variably across subreddits (SEM +/- 2.5%), while the worst performer, RNN, has the lowest variability across subreddits (SEM +/- 1.2%).
-The other two models also had higher variance than RNN.
+- XGBoost performed best, but performed the most variably across subreddits (SEM +/- 2.5%), while the worst performer, Recurrent Neural Network, has the lowest variability across subreddits (SEM +/- 1.2%).
+The other two models also had higher variance than Recurrent Neural Network.

 | Figure 7: Mean +/- SE model performance for all subreddits |